Montecruz Beach Resort, Zambales (Travel)

 Montecruz Beach Resort Rooms

-There were people who had their overnight stay and set of three groups who stayed in the cottages, then there’s one cottage who rented a videoke that became the sound of this quiet beach.
-True enough, this resort is the reliable beach for my mom who hate crowds.
+There were people who stayed overnight, along with three groups who rented cottages.
+One of the cottages even rented a videoke, which became the sound of the otherwise quiet beach.
+True enough, this resort was the perfect choice for my mom, who hates crowds.

 Common Area